rust-lang/rustc-perf/database/schema.md

 The different types of compile-time benchmarks that are run.

-The table stores the name of the benchmark as well as whether it is capable of being run using the stable compiler and what is its category.
+The table stores the name of the benchmark, whether it is capable of being run using the stable compiler, and its category.
 The benchmark name is used as a foreign key in many of the other tables.

 Category is either `primary` (real-world benchmark) or `secondary` (stress test).
 Stable benchmarks have `category` set to `primary` and `stabilized` set to `1`.